aarontharris/Fuel/README.md

 ```

 ### ActivitySingleton aka Activity Scoped Singleton
 An ActivitySingleton is exactly like an AppSingleton, however, instead of one instance for the entire life of the application, each Activity will receive a unique instance, but only one instance per activity.
-All objects aware of the Activity can inject ActivitySingletons and AppSingletons.
+All objects aware of the Activity can inject the Activity, ActivitySingletons and AppSingletons.

 ### FragmentSingleton aka Fragment Scoped Singleton
 A FragmentSingleton is exactly like an ActivitySingleton, however, instead of one instance for the entire life of the activity, each Fragment will receive a unique instance, but only one instance per fragment.
-All objects aware of the Fragment can inject FragmentSingletons and ActivitySingletons and AppSingletons.
+All objects aware of the Fragment can inject the Fragment, FragmentSingletons and ActivitySingletons and AppSingletons.

 # Scope
 Fuel is aware of the scope of all objects based on the context they've been associated with, either directly or inherited (more on that later).